All you need to make a green screen video is a smartphone, a cloth, some video editing software, and a few tips and tricks.

 Anyone can make a green screen video

-So go ahead…put yourself in your video, and tell us how it goes in the comments!
-We’d love to see all the awesome things you are doing with Camtasia!
+So go ahead…put yourself in your video, and tell us how it goes on our social channels!

 Editor’s Note: This post was originally published in May 2012 and has been updated for accuracy and comprehensiveness.